syncfusion-content/winui-docs/winui/DataGrid/Printing.md

 ### Print

-Print method opens the System print dialog where user can select the printer and set the number of copies to be printed.
+Print method opens the print dialog where user can select the available printer, change the orientation and preview of the DataGrid to be printed will be loaded on print preview panel.

 ![Print preview window for WinUI DataGrid before printing](Printing-images/Printing-image1.png)